diodesign/diosix/README.md

 docker build . --file Dockerfile --tag diosix:testenv
 ```

-When the image is successfully built, you can boot Diosix using the Qemu emulator inside a temporary container using:
+When the image is successfully built, use it to boot Diosix using the Qemu emulator within a temporary container:

 ```
 docker run --rm diosix:testenv cargo run